 Unfortunately, there are people throughout Pennsylvania who have worked for their employer for years who suddenly find themselves laid off from their job.
 Some of these individuals suffered from a medical condition or disability that made work either challenging or impossible.
 If you were laid off because you were unable to comply with the physical or mental requirements of your position, you might be eligible for Social Security Insurance Disability (SSDI) benefits.
-Our Philadelphia Social Security Disability attorney at Young, Marr & Associates takes a closer look at how your employment situation impacts your eligibility for benefits.
+Our Philadelphia Social Security Disability attorney at Young, Marr, Mallis & Associates takes a closer look at how your employment situation impacts your eligibility for benefits.

 SSDI Benefits in Pennsylvania

 SSDI benefits are funded through payroll taxes paid under the Federal Insurance Contributions Act (FICA).
 If you work, part of your federal taxes fund Social Security and Medicare programs.
 SSDI is managed by the Social Security Administration (SSA).